rackerlabs/docs-developer-blog/_posts/2018-08-07-using-iis-with-qlikview-and-cutom-users.md

 ### Test the configuration

-To test the configuration, insert your server name  and browse to ``Http://<servername>/qlikview`` in a web browser, as shown in the following
+To test the configuration, insert your server name and in a web browser go to ``http://<servername>/qlikview``, as shown in the following
 image:

 ![]({% asset_path 2018-08-07-using-iis-with-qlikview-and-cutom-users/Picture8.png %})

-When the login form display, enter your user id and password and click "Login" to be taken to the **Access Point** page.
-The following image show the result of user ``BB`` logging in:
+Enter your username and password and click **Login**.
+The following image shows the result of user ``CUSTOM\BB`` logging in:

 ![]({% asset_path 2018-08-07-using-iis-with-qlikview-and-cutom-users/Picture9.png %})

 ### Conclusion:

 The preceding steps support the principle of authenticating users from outside QlikView and add flexibility to the QlikView product.
-Which solution you select depends on the architecture where the solution is going to be applied.
-With the processes in this post, we can overcome the limitation of extending access to QlikView dashboards and reports for our external users.
+The solution that you select depends on the architecture where the solution is going to be applied.
+With the processes in this post, you can overcome the limitation of extending access to QlikView dashboards and reports for your external users.

 If you have any questions on the topic, comment in the field below.